NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Silvertongue Mutagen (Major).md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

-**Activate** `pf2:1` Interact
+**Activate** `pf2:1` (manipulate)

 * * *

-Your features become striking and your voice becomes musical and commanding, though facts and figures become hazy for you and emotion clouds your ability to reason.
+Your features become striking, and your voice becomes musical and commanding, though emotion clouds your reason.

 **Benefit** You gain a +4 item bonus to Deception, Diplomacy, Intimidation and Performance checks.
 Your critical failures with any of these skills become failures instead.